<<< Part 1: Avoid the Wall of Shame & Stay Within Budget

 - any legal fees incurred.

 When you get a cyber insurance policy, an underwriting process will be initiated by the carrier.
-That generally involves filling out a questionnaire in which you confirm specific protections that are set up to reasonably protect the data.
+That generally involves filling out a questionnaire to confirm specific protections set up to protect the data reasonably.

-Underwriting can be time-intensive, but it helps firms to systematically review their policies and practices.
+Underwriting can be time-intensive, but it helps firms to review their policies and practices systematically.
 By doing so, says Sorensen, practices can avoid “overlooking something as simple as not locking the door at night.”